-I love denim quilts.
+I love denim quilts made from old blue jeans.
 They are great when used as a picnic blanket or just as a nice heavy warm quilt on a winter’s day.

-In this denim quilt tutorial, I am going to show you how I join and assemble a denim quilt using quilt-as-you-go.
+In this denim quilt tutorial, I am going to show you how I join and assemble a jean quilt using quilt-as-you-go.

 There is a Part 1 to this post.